golemfactory/golem-cuda-samples/README.md

 # golem-cuda-samples
-Sample how to compile and run cuda samples on Golem
+Sample how to compile and run cuda samples on Golem.
+It can be a starting point for more complex computations on Golem GPU nodes.
+All samples are build from scratch and you can modify them to fit your needs.

 ## Prerequisites